-The American Academy of Kinesiology and Physical Education defines kinesiology as the study of movement and physical activity.
+The National Academy of Kinesiology defines kinesiology as the study of movement and physical activity.
 Physical activity includes exercise for improvement of health and physical fitness, activities of daily living, work, sport, dance, and play, and involves children and the elderly; persons with disability, injury or disease; and athletes.
 In short, kinesiology encompasses all aspects of movement in which people of any age and health status may engage.
 As an academic discipline kinesiology is comprised of many specialized areas of study in which the causes and consequences of physical activity and inactivity are examined from different perspectives.
 These specialized areas apply knowledge, methods of inquiry, and principles from the arts, humanities, and sciences.
 The specialized areas of kinesiology include exercise and sport biomechanics, sport history and philosophy, exercise physiology and biochemistry, molecular/cellular physiology, exercise and sport psychology, sport sociology, motor behavior, measurement and evaluation, physical fitness, sports medicine, sport management and sport pedagogy (traditional physical education).
-An interdisciplinary approach involving several of these areas is used to address problems of importance to society and increases our understanding of the necessity of movement for physical and psychological health.
+An interdisciplinary approach involving several of these areas is used to address problems of importance to society and increases our understanding of the significance of play for human well-being and of movement for physical, psychological and spiritual health.

-The various undergraduate programs in kinesiology accommodate the diverse interests and needs of over 1000 students.
-Four undergraduate options are offered within the kinesiology major: clinical exercise physiology, health fitness studies, sport studies (including a business and communication cognate) and sport pedagogy (physical education teaching and coaching).
+The various undergraduate programs in kinesiology accommodate the diverse interests and needs of over 1200 students.
+Five undergraduate options are offered within the kinesiology major: clinical exercise physiology, neuromechanics, performance fitness, sport administration (including a business, communication or foreign language cognate) and physical education and coaching.
 These options provide concentrated programs of study designed to prepare students for careers in the sport industry, strength and conditioning leadership, physical education teaching, fitness management and personal training, and various clinical fields such as cardiac rehabilitation.
 The undergraduate program can also set a solid foundation for post graduate training in kinesiology and in graduate health professions, such as occupational therapy, physical therapy, podiatry, prosthetics and orthotics, physician assistant, and medicine.

-The department offers graduate training at the master's level supporting the activities of approximately 50 students each year.
+The department offers graduate training at the master's and doctoral levels supporting the activities of approximately 50 students each year.
 The program emphasizes research and scholarly activity in a chosen area of emphasis.
-This emphasis on research is strengthened by continuing collaborations between the kinesiology graduate faculty and faculty in other departments (e.g., engineering, neuroscience, physiology, psychology, rehabilitation science, and health promotion and nutrition).
+This emphasis on research is strengthened by continuing collaborations between the kinesiology graduate faculty and faculty in other departments (e.g., engineering, neuroscience, physiology, psychology, rehabilitation science, history, philosophy and health promotion and nutrition).

 - Understand the physiological and psychological responses and adaptations to short and long-term physical activity especially as to how they impact health status,